microsoft/amplify/README.md

 curl -sL https://raw.githubusercontent.com/microsoft/extend-bash-commands/main/install.sh | bash
 ```

+## Usage

+There are multiple ways to use ebc

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a